paritytech/parity-bridge/docs/bridged_validator_set.md

 it would be a clean solution to have validator processes listen to `ChangeFinalized` events (see https://github.com/paritytech/contracts/blob/master/validator_contracts/MajorityList.sol).

-`ChangeFinalized` currently (2017-11-14) doesn't exist in the `ValidatorSet` interface (https://github.com/paritytech/contracts/blob/111fe5c4ce1ddd10a0f1a68a02602697676a6ff7/validator_contracts/MajorityList.sol#L3 (https://github.com/paritytech/contracts/blob/111fe5c4ce1ddd10a0f1a68a02602697676a6ff7/validator_contracts/MajorityList.sol#L3). it only exists in the implementations https://github.com/paritytech/contracts/blob/111fe5c4ce1ddd10a0f1a68a02602697676a6ff7/validator_contracts/MajorityList.sol#L22. it should probably get moved into `ValidatorSet`.
+`ChangeFinalized` currently (2017-11-14) doesn't exist in the `ValidatorSet` interface: https://github.com/paritytech/contracts/blob/111fe5c4ce1ddd10a0f1a68a02602697676a6ff7/validator_contracts/MajorityList.sol#L3

+it only exists in the implementations: https://github.com/paritytech/contracts/blob/111fe5c4ce1ddd10a0f1a68a02602697676a6ff7/validator_contracts/MajorityList.sol#L22. it should probably get moved into `ValidatorSet`.

 ### who relays the validator set?